-Services that are covered for you What you must pay when you get these services Vision care (Medicare-covered) Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
-For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are age 50 and older and Hispanic Americans who are 65 or older.
+Services that are covered for you What you must pay when you get these services Vision care (Medicare-covered) \$10 copayment for Medicare-covered eye Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including exams to diagnose and treat diseases and conditions of the eye. treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. \$10 copayment for Medicare-covered office visits to diagnose and treat For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older. diseases and conditions of the eye.
+This is usually for non-routine eye care rendered by a specialist, such as an ophthalmologist.
 For people with diabetes, screening for diabetic retinopathy is covered once per year.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+There is no coinsurance, copayment, or deductible for Medicare-covered One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) eyeglasses or contact lenses after cataract surgery.
 Prior authorization may be required from our plan.
-Referral may be required from your network provider. \$10 copayment for Medicare-covered eye exams to diagnose and treat diseases and conditions of the eye. \$10 copayment for Medicare-covered office visits to diagnose and treat diseases and conditions of the eye.
-This is usually for non-routine eye care rendered by a specialist, such as an ophthalmologist.
-There is no coinsurance, copayment, or deductible for Medicare-covered eyeglasses or contact lenses after cataract surgery.
-Vision care (Supplemental) Routine eye exam: Supplemental vision coverage, including: One (1) routine eye exam per year.
-Routine eye wear: One pair of standard lenses and frames OR contact lenses every 2 years.
+Referral may be required from your network provider.
+Vision care (Supplemental) Routine eye exam (up to 1 every year): Routine eye exam: Supplemental vision coverage, including: One (1) routine \$10 copayment eye exam per year.
+Prescription glasses/ Routine eye wear: One pair of standard lenses and frames OR contact lenses every 2 years.
+Standard lenses are single vision, lined bifocal, and lined trifocal lenses. lenses (every two years): \$20 copayment for single vision, lined bifocal, and lined trifocal lenses.
 Routine eye exam and eye wear provided by Vision Service Plan (VSP).
-Routine eye exam (up to 1 every year): \$10 copayment Prescription glasses/ lenses (every two years): \$20 copayment for single vision, lined bifocal, and lined trifocal lenses.
+You can contact VSP at (855) 492-9028.
 Our plan pays up to \$200 for eyeglass frames OR contact lenses every 2 years.
 The amount you pay for these services does not count towards your maximum out-of-pocket.

-Services that are covered for you What you must pay when you get these services Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services "Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.